-The Department of Biomechanics is expanding our research efforts to the lower extremities, focusing on how surgical adjustments of the foot and ankle structures affect function.
-Currently, the Foot & Ankle group is developing a robotic gait simulator that will allow for the assessment of various surgical techniques aimed at the correction foot and ankle deformities.
-The goal of this research emphasis is to translate the experimental simulator and computational findings into clinically relevant tools that will improve patient outcomes.
+The Department of Biomechanics has expanded our research efforts to the lower extremities, focusing on how surgical adjustments of the foot and ankle structures affect function.
+Recently, the Foot & Ankle research group has developed a robotic gait simulator that allows for investigation of intrinsic foot and ankle joint biomechanics during simulated tasks such as walking.
+This development will contribute to the understanding of how structure influences normal hindfoot function.
+Additionally, the simulator will serve as an instrumental tool in the evaluation of various surgical techniques aimed at the correction of foot and ankle deformities.
+Our team aims to translate the findings gathered through experimental simulator and computational models into clinically relevant tools that will improve patient outcomes.